 Hi, I’m Anne-Laure.
 I help people apply their curiosity to think, feel, and live more deeply.

-My work focuses on the evolutionary neuroscience of curiosity: the architecture behind why we seek, and how this system can be tuned or disrupted.
+My work focuses on the neuroscience of curiosity: the architecture behind why we seek, and how this system can be tuned or disrupted.

 This research has led me to explore fascinating territories all connected to curiosity, from ADHD to AI, mental health to lifelong learning.
 I’m also interested in psychedelics, the nature of consciousness, tools for thought, and movement as mindfulness.